phseidl/jku-ml-seminar/eeg-research/individual/Hitzler/README.md

 - `FeatureTransformer`
 - `GuidedFeatureTransformer`

+A default configuration file for the CNN2D_LSTM is provided in the `configs/` directory.

 ```
 python train.py
 ```

 ### Evaluation

 The evaluation script can be used to evaluate the models.
-It requires the configuration of test.json
+It requires the configuration of test.json.

+Here also a default configuration file for the CNN2D_LSTM is provided in the `configs/` directory.

 ```
 python evaluate.py